Help Bishop Barron continue to reach

 Bishop Barron's Commitment to Reaching the Unaffiliated

 Survey after survey has shown that the number of the “nones,” or the religiously unaffiliated, is increasing dramatically in our country.
 Pope Francis memorably told us to “get out of the sacristies and into the streets” and to go “to the existential margins” to reach this group of people.
-Especially in our Western context, the streets and the existential margins are where we find the “nones.”
+Bishop Barron and Word on Fire believe that an essential method of evangelization is getting “into the streets” by appearing in non-traditional settings and engaging new audiences.

 On December 16, 2018, Bishop Barron had a conversation with Ben Shapiro (from Daily Wire) for his “Sunday Special” show.
 They sat down for a thoughtful dialogue about God, culture, Judaism, and Christianity.

-Bishop Barron's talk at the Facebook Headquarters was on September 18, 2017 was titled “How to have a Religious Argument”.
+Bishop Barron’s talk at the Facebook Headquarters in September 2017 was titled “How to Have a Religious Argument.”
 Every day, millions of people argue about religion on social media.
 The comment boxes of religious and atheist sites are among the most visited and the most heated in the virtual space.
-In his talk, Bishop Barron paves a way forward, showing how we all, believer and nonbeliever alike, can share better religious discussions.
+In his talk, Bishop Barron paves a way forward, showing how believers and nonbelievers alike can have better religious discussions.

 Bishop Barron has appeared on Dave Rubin’s “The Rubin Report” twice.
 The first time was in January 2017 where he discussed belief, faith, the Church, abortion, gay marriage, and the negative effects of pornography.

-The second time on December 2018 he was joined by Rabbi David Wolpe of Sinai Temple in Los Angeles.
+The second time, in December 2018, he was joined by Rabbi David Wolpe of Sinai Temple in Los Angeles.
 The three had a fascinating conversation about how to deal with grief and suffering, what it means to be happy, and why God matters in a secular age.

 Bishop Barron visited YouTube Headquarters and reflected on how instrumental YouTube has been to his Word on Fire ministry over the years.

-With over 180,000 YouTube subscribers, Bishop Barron uses YouTube as a powerful way to proclaim Christ to the culture and draw people into the Catholic Faith.
+With over 430,000 YouTube subscribers, Bishop Barron uses YouTube as a powerful way to proclaim Christ to the culture and draw people into the Catholic faith.

 All Rights Reserved